 The buyers guide has as is checked but also says Integrity Warranty Services 3month/3000 miles.
-The dealer told us at the time of purchase it is a powertrain warranty and "if it has gas, grease or fluids it's covered" They did not explain any details or limitations or provide a copy of the...
+The dealer told us at the time of purchase it is a powertrain warranty and "if it has gas, grease or fluids it's covered" They did not explain any details or limitations or provide a copy...
 Read more »

 We purchased bedroom and dining room furniture from Ashley furniture about a year ago.
 The furniture's cost us about $8000 plus insurance coverage of $600.
 In about a year, the coating of the furniture has been peeling off, the chairs legs are lose and the joints are broken.
 We reached out to...
 Read more »